-Prerequisite: "C" grade or higher or "Pass" in MATH 103 or 110 or an equivalent intermediate algebra course.
+Prerequisite: "C" grade or higher or "Pass" in MATH 110 or equivalent.

-Recommended Preparation: "C" grade or higher or "Pass" in ENGL 110 or equivalent.
+Recommended Preparation: "C" grade or higher or "Pass" in ENGL 109 or 110 or equivalent.

-Study of the origin and nature of the different forms of life utilizing evolution as a unifying theme and presenting organismal diversity within a phylogenetic framework. relationships of environment and fundamental ecological principles, trophic roles and lifestyles to form and function will be explored through examination of comparative structure and the physiology, nutrition, circulation, gas exchange, reproduction, and development of organisms found in the three domains of life.
+Study of the origin and nature of the different forms of life utilizing evolution as a unifying theme and presenting organismal diversity within a phylogenetic framework.
+The relationships of environment and fundamental ecological principles, trophic roles and lifestyles to form and function will be explored through examination of comparative structure and the physiology, nutrition, circulation, gas exchange, reproduction, and development of organisms found in the three domains of life.
 The laboratory component emphasizes the systematics and diversity of prokaryotes, protists, fungi, plants and animals, as well as activities investigating ecological and evolutionary processes using the methods of scientific inquiry.
 This course along with BIO 230 is the recommended biology sequence for life science majors.
 It is suggested that students contact the anticipated transfer institution to ascertain specific transfer requirements for their major.
-Not open to students with credit in BIO 210.
+Not open to students with credit in BIO 210